-Insurance youth apprentices must complete a total of 10 competencies.
-Nine of the competencies must be from the list below.
+Youth apprentices must complete a total of 10 competencies.
+Nine must be from the list below.
 If necessary, employers can substitute 1 competency with another occupationally appropriate skill.
 That skill should be added to the competency list for assessment.

 Competencies